Sanchez vs Travis Heights Elementary: F vs B in South Austin

 What is Travis Heights Elementary’s TEA rating?

-Travis Heights Elementary received an overall B rating with a score of 85 out of 100 from the Texas Education Agency in 2025.
-The campus earned 2 of 7 TEA distinctions.
+Travis Heights Elementary received an overall B rating with a score of 85 out of 100 from the Texas Education Agency in the 2025 accountability cycle.
+The campus earned a C on Student Achievement, a B on School Progress, and a C on Closing the Gaps.

 What school district are Sanchez and Travis Heights in?